At least six dead in downtown Sacramento shooting -police - NewsBreak

 All the Warriors and Kings wanted from their Sunday night was a basketball game at Golden 1 Center that would entertain fans and conclude without injuries.
 A reasonable ask, right?
 But life and death in America has a way of intruding.
 For early Sunday morning, a couple blocks away from...

-April 5 (UPI) -- Authorities in Texas said a bull has been on the loose for about a month and a half -- but no one knows where it came from.
-The Wharton County Sheriff's Office posted photos to Facebook showing the light-colored bull seen wandering in the area of County Road 216 since about mid-February.

-April 4 (Reuters) - The Sacramento Police Department said on Monday that a suspect was arrested in a weekend shooting that left six people dead and 12 wounded a few blocks from the state capitol.
-The department said in a statement that it took Dandre Martin, 26, into custody in...
+(Reuters) -The Sacramento Police Department said on Monday that a suspect was arrested in a weekend shooting that left six people dead and 12 wounded a few blocks from the state capitol.
+The department said in a statement that it took Dandre Martin, 26, into custody in connection with the...

 Comments / 0